signalogic/SigSRF_SDK/pktlib_readme.md

                unsigned int  uFlags);
 ```

-  * pcap_file should contain the path and/or filename of the pcap, pcapng, or rtp/rtpdump file to open.
-The string should be null-terminated
+  * pcap_file should contain a null-terminated path and/or filename of the pcap, pcapng, or rtp/rtpdump file to open
-  * fp_pcap should point to a file handle that on return will contain the new file handle
+  * fp_pcap should point to a stdio.h FILE* that on return will contain the new file handle
-  * pcap_file_hdr, if supplied, should point to a [pcap file header struct](#user-content-pcaphdrtstruct)) that will on return contain header information about the file.
+  * pcap_file_hdr, if supplied, should point to a [pcap file header struct](#user-content-pcaphdrtstruct) that will on return contain header information about the file.
 NULL indicates not used
-  * errstr is optional; if used it should point to an error information string to be included in warning or error messages.
+  * errstr, if supplied, should point to an error information string to be included in warning or error messages.
 NULL indicates not used
   * uFlags options are given in DS_OPEN_PCAP_XXX definitions (see [Pcap API Definitions & Flags](#user-content-pcapapiflags) below)

   * on success, DSOpenPcap() reads the file's header(s) and leaves file fp_pcap pointing at the first pcap record.
 The return value is a 32-bit int formatted as:<br>